-If you’re feeling sick right now, you may be understandably worried about having COVID-19.
-But in this challenging and unprecedented time, it’s important to stay calm, avoid rash decisions and pay attention to your symptoms.
+If you’re feeling sick right now, you may be worried about having COVID-19.
+That’s understandable, but stay calm, avoid rash decisions and pay attention to your symptoms.

-“Because symptoms of coronavirus (COVID-19) are similar to a cold or flu, it may be difficult to tell what you’re dealing with,” says Dr. Alison Brodginski, director of infectious diseases in Geisinger’s northeast region.
-“Since flu season is still underway, as well as allergy season, it’s very likely you may have the flu, a cold or even a sinus infection instead.”
+“Because symptoms of COVID-19 are similar to a cold or flu, it may be difficult to tell what you’re dealing with,” says Dr. Ronald Strony, co-chair of emergency medicine at Geisinger.

-Symptoms of COVID-19 include those similar to a cold or flu with a fever, dry cough and shortness of breath, and can range from a mild cough to severe pneumonia.
+Symptoms of COVID-19 often include a fever, dry cough and shortness of breath — which you can also have with a cold or flu — but can range from a mild cough to severe pneumonia.

 - Runny nose